HewlettPackard/swarm-learning/docs/Install/Targeted_Execute.md

         ![Targeted Execute](GUID-5D229064-BA48-41A1-AA6B-26EBA76F5683-high.png)

-    4. Select **Reset Task Runner** only if this is the first task on the taskrunner.
+    d.
+Select **Reset Task Runner** only if this is the first task on the taskrunner.

 3. Click **Create** to execute the task.